Marcin-Sznip/SQL-database/README.md

-# SQL-database
-Simple database with a few operations
+Simple database based on The Office serial.